ncusi/PatchScope/README.md

 You can download data for more repos from <https://dagshub.com/ncusi/PatchScope>
 with [DVC][], see the ["Examples and demos"](#examples-and-demos) section below.

-There is web app demo available for those repos at <http://patchscope.mat.umk.pl/>, and also basic [demo on Heroku](https://patchscope-9d05e7f15fec.herokuapp.com/).
+There is a web app demo available for those repos at <http://patchscope.mat.umk.pl/>, and also basic [demo on Heroku](https://patchscope-9d05e7f15fec.herokuapp.com/).

 The simplest solution to run those demos locally is to clone